1.1 Statement of compliances

 Software licenses - 5 Years

-deemed cost on transition to Ind AS
+Deemed cost on transition to Ind AS

-of all of its intangible assets as at April 1, 2017 (transition date) measured as per the previous GAAP, as its deemed cost.
+Upon transition to Ind AS, the Company has elected to continue with the carrying value of all of its intangible assets as at April 01, 2017 (transition date) measured as per the previous GAAP, as its deemed cost.

 1.7 Impairment of property, plant and equipment & intangible assets

 At the end of each reporting period, the Company reviews the carrying amounts of its property, plant and equipment and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
-When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
-When a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual cash¬ generating units, or otherwise they are allocated to the smallest group of cash¬ generating units for which a reasonable and consistent allocation basis can be identified.
+When it is not possible to estimate the recoverable

 Recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.

-When an impairment loss subsequently reverses, the carrying amount of the asset (or a cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined
+When an impairment loss subsequently reverses, the carrying amount of the asset (or a cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash-generating unit) in prior years.
+A reversal of an impairment loss is recognised immediately in the standalone statement of profit and loss.

-1.8 Right to use assets
+1.8 Right of use assets

 1.9 Investments in subsidiary

 Investment in subsidiary is carried at cost less impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of investments is assessed and impairment provision is recognised, if required, immediately to its recoverable amount.
-On disposal of such investments, difference between the net disposal proceeds and carrying amount is recognised in the statement of profit and loss.
+On disposal of such investments, difference between

 1.10 Leases